 Vanilla is an orchid valued for its flavourful beans.
-While preparing the perfect environment and caring for a vanilla plant can be taxing at first, the hobby becomes easier once you get the hang of it.
-Vanilla fans are somewhat cursed with the years-long process of growing their own beans but lucky in the sense that vanilla is one of the safest spices to consume.
+Preparing the perfect environment and caring for a vanilla plant can be taxing but the hobby becomes easier once you get the hang of it.
+Vanilla fans are somewhat cursed with the years-long process of growing their own beans but lucky in the sense that vanilla is one of the safest and tastiest spices to consume.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.